trudi-group/ipfs-tools/README.md

 This is a binary tool to convert logged BitSwap messages and connection events to CSV data to be analyzed in R.
 It tracks connection durations and simulates the BitSwap engine.

-### `ipfs-walk-tree` (inactive)

-This binary tool (with a nice terminal UI) uses the database to explore the IPFS DAG.
-It can traverse the DAG downwards as well as upwards, if we have parent blocks indexed.
-This needs a curses library, e.g., `libncursesw5-dev` on Debian.

-### `resolver` (inactive)

-This binary package produces an indexer.
-It interacts with an IPFS node via HTTP, parses IPFS blocks' protobuf, and finally puts the results in a database.
-This needs a protobuf compiler, e.g., `protobuf-compiler` on Debian.

 ### `ipfs-monitoring-plugin-client`